tadrosselim19/01-zone-projects-the-main-program-1.5-year/First 6 Month /project 2 (backtracking algorism)/tetris-optimizer project (all version)/tetris-optimizer v1/README.md

-🧩 Tetris Optimizer – Version 1 (Basic Backtracking)
+🧩 Tetris Optimizer (Go)
-📌 Overview

-This project is a basic Tetris optimizer written in Go, inspired by the 01-school tetris-optimizer problem.
+This project solves a Tetris packing problem using a backtracking algorithm.

-The goal is to place a set of tetromino shapes into the smallest possible square board using a backtracking algorithm.
+It reads tetromino shapes from a file and tries to fit all of them into the smallest possible square board.

-This first version focuses on:

-Clean input parsing

-Simple backtracking placement

-Incrementally increasing board size

-No rotations (yet)
+Each shape is labeled with a unique capital letter (A, B, C, …) and printed once a valid solution is found.

-🛠️ Features
+🚀 Features

 Reads tetromino shapes from a text file

-Assigns each shape a unique letter (A, B, C, ...)
+Supports both \n and \r\n line endings

+Automatically assigns letters to shapes

-Uses backtracking to try all placements
+Uses backtracking to explore valid placements

-Starts from a 4×4 board and increases size until a solution is found
+Starts from a 4×4 board and grows if needed

-Prints the first valid solution
+Prints the first valid solution found

-📂 Input Format

-Each shape is 4 lines

-# represents a block

-. represents empty space

-Shapes are separated by an empty line
+🧩 Project Structure
+tetris-optimizer/
+│
+├── main.go          # Main program and solver

-Example input file:
+├── sample.txt       # Example input file
+└── README.md        # This file

+⚙️ How It Works

+Input parsing:
+The split_to_define_shape() function reads the file, splits shapes by blank lines, and converts # into letters.

+Board creation:
+The make_bord() function creates an empty square board filled with dots (.).

+Backtracking solver:
+The solve_tetris() function tries to place each shape on the board.
+If placement fails, it removes the shape and tries another position.

+Board resizing:
+The solver starts with size 4 and increases the board size until a solution is found.

+🧪 Example Usage
+Example Input File (sample.txt)
 ...#
 ...#
 ...#